9th Annual Seminar & Tournament

 Youth Girls Individual Shiai

-🥇1st Place: Lynnz Fukuda (Ken Zen)
+🥇1st Place: Lynnz Fukuda (Ken-Zen)

-🥈2nd Place: Caroline Powers (Ken Zen)
+🥈2nd Place: Caroline Powers (Ken-Zen)

-🥉3rd Place: Kay Peplowski (Maryland Naginata)
+🥉4th Place: Kay Peplowski (Maryland Jyoshinkai)

 Open Yudansha Individuals

-🥇1st Place: Otto Herman (Pratt)
+🥇1st Place: Otto Herman (Pratt/Columbia/Ken-Zen)

-🥈2nd Place: Emiko Kranz (Ken Zen)
+🥈2nd Place: Emiko Kranz (Ken-Zen)

 🥉3rd Place: Miguel Martinez (MWNF)